jackass-theology/jackasstheology/wp-content/plugins/under-construction-page/readme.txt

 A simple, no-nonsense plugin for all those situations when you have to hide the site behind an Under Construction page for a while.
 Live examples are available on the <a href="https://underconstructionpage.com/?utm_source=wordpressorg&utm_medium=content&utm_campaign=readme&utm_content=website" rel="friend">Under Construction website</a>.
 Give us a shout on Twitter <a href="http://twitter.com/WebFactoryLtd">@WebFactoryLtd</a> or check out the <a href="https://youtu.be/fqqWrQENSDc">video</a>.

 UCP has full support for collecting leads and subscribers via optin boxes in content, and optin popups.
 We've integrated <a href="https://wordpress.org/plugins/mailoptin/">MailOptin</a> a great, free plugin into UCP that connects to MailChimp and numerous other autoresponder services allowing you to easily collect emails.

+Thanks to our partnership with <a href="https://wordpress.org/plugins/weglot/">Weglot</a>, UCP is fully multilanguage ready and you can instantly translate your under construction page to 100+ languages with one click.

 **Options**